The Neurobiology of Leadership

 By understanding how our brain is wired to address our needs, leaders can use neurobiology to motivate changes in behavior.
 The e3 approach combines decades of research from world-leading experts to improve day-to-day delivery, empower team members, facilitate innovation, and speed the pace of change.

-Instead of causing distress and increasing the SNS response, leaders can engage the PSNS by empathizing, educating, and empowering team members which helps individuals become more creative and strategic thinkers, engaged and helpful team members, and driven and accountable performers.
+How?
+Neural dissonance from unexpected signals causes distress, increasing the SNS response.
+Leaders can engage the PSNS instead by empathizing, educating, and empowering team members to become more creative and strategic thinkers, engaged and helpful team members, and driven and accountable performers.

 Since the same systems in our brains and bodies are used to manage our emotions (emotional intelligence), learn new skills (cognitive intelligence), and lead others (behavioral intelligence), tapping into this circuitry is key to improving performance.